-Make your own Pon de Ring Donut at home just like Japan’s Mister Donut with my copycat recipe!
-They are soft, airy, bouncy, and chewy all at once with a unique mochi-like texture.
-Enjoy them with either a classic or matcha glaze.
+Make Pon de Ring Donut at home just like Japan’s Mister Donut with my copycat recipe!
+These satisfying fried doughnuts are soft, airy, bouncy, and chewy with a unique mochi-like texture.
+Enjoy them with a classic or matcha glaze.

 When we talk about Japanese donuts, Pon de Ring Donuts (ポンデリング) from Mister Donut instantly comes to mind.
 I’m talking about the slightly quirky donuts that look like a teething ring for babies.
 They really hit the sweet spot when snack time is calling!